 - To Serve - Spoon a layer of tapioca into a glass dish, add a generous spoonful of tropical fruit, another spoonful of tapioca.
 Top with a dollop of mascarpone cream.
 Garnish with fresh herbs (Thai basil or mint), and some freshly grated lime zest.
 Enjoy!

 Can I make this dessert in advance?
 You'll want to serve this dessert at room temperature or chilled.
 You can make the tapioca and mascarpone cream the day before, and dice the fruit and assemble it the day of...
 That makes it a perfectly elegant party dessert that can be

 An important distinction: I use both coconut (non-dairy) milk and coconut milk in a can from the coconut.
 You can substitute nut milk or dairy milk for the coconut non-dairy milk, but the coconut milk is an important flavor component.
 I typically use lite coconut milk, and have used that in calculating macros.

-I love Goya tropical fruit pulps (just fruit).
-I specify passionfruit and guanabana, but you can change it up.
-I do feel like the passionfruit is very important, though!
-Using just 1 rather than a combination is fine too, just remember to double to 2 tablespoons.
+Note: I love Goya tropical fruit pulps (just fruit).
+I specify passionfruit, but you can change it up, and use guanabana or mango instead.
+I have used a combination, but I have to have the passionfruit!
+You need a total of 2 tablespoons.
 See the Goya Website for options.